OrdSys was developed in the spring of 2020 by a team of contributors:

-During the summer of 2019, a rudimentary version of OrdSys was developed by Albin Antti using Node with Express and Sockets, which was used during the Battle of the Sections to great reception.
+In the summer of 2019, Albin Antti developed an initial version of OrdSys using Node with Express and Sockets.
+This early iteration was successfully tested during the Battle of the Sections and was well-received.